 At Wallin & Klarich, our skilled attorneys have been successfully defending clients facing both state and federal child molestation charges for over 35 years.
-We will meet with you immediately to review the facts of your case, and devise a strong defense strategy that will help you obtain the very best outcome possible.
+We will meet with you promptly to review the facts of your case, and devise a strong defense strategy that will help you obtain the very best outcome possible.

 With offices located in Orange County, Riverside, San Bernardino, Los Angeles, San Diego, West Covina, Victorville and Torrance, there is an experienced Wallin & Klarich criminal defense attorney available to help you no matter where you work or live.

-Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free phone consultation.
+Call us today at (877) 4-NO-JAIL or (714) 386-7124 for a free phone consultation.
 We will get through this together.

 Wallin & Klarich was established in 1981 and has been helping tens of thousands of families with their sex crime cases throughout Los Angeles, and surrounding areas.
 Regardless of whether our clients faced charges of indecent exposure, rape, lewd acts or any other sex crime, we have been there to help in their time of legal need.